The Problem The Model Who It's For Engagement Essays

 It is a physiological state that propagates socially.

-This instantly invalidates 70% of leadership programmes.
+This instantly dissolves 70% of leadership programmes.
 It makes somatic work unavoidable.
 And it elevates leadership nervous system regulation to a strategic capability — measured in decision quality, trust, and execution.
 That's boardroom language.

 Four